palkan/anyway_config/README.md

 | support ERB within `config/app.yml` | yes | no |
 | raise errors if file doesn't exist | yes | no |

+But the main advantage of Anyway::Config is that it's supported in Rails >= 3.2, Ruby >= 1.9.3.

 ## How to set env vars

 Environmental variables for your config should start with your module name (or config name if any), uppercased and underscore-free.